Stability of uniformly bounded switched systems and Observability: Applications of observability

 Consider the $2\times 2$ switched system defined by the matrices

 The symmetric positive matrix

 defines a weak quadratic Lyapunov function for this system, that is $B_i^TP+PB_i\leq 0$ for $i=0,1$.

 On the other hand the switched system is GUAS: to see it, just apply Theorem 1 of \cite{bbm}.
-Indeed our system is in the class satisfying the $S_4$-GUAS condition of the mentioned theorem.
+Indeed our system is in the class satisfying the $S_4$-GUAS condition of this theorem.
 It remains to show that it admits no strict quadratic Lyapunov function.

 We are seeking a positive definite symmetric matrix P in the form

 such that

 Equation (\ref{e1}) is satisfied if the interior of the ellipses in the $(q,r)$ plan given by $\det{M_i}=0$ intersect.
 It is straightforward to check that those ellipses have the same major axis $q=0$ and have respectively the vertices